radiantearth/stac-spec/extensions/commons/README.md

 If a metadata field is specified in the Collection properties, it will be ignored in any Item that links to that Collection.
 This is important because a Collection is the metadata that is common across all Item objects.
 If a field is variable at all, it should not be part of the Commons.

+A Collection may not link to any Items, it may just be a definition of a Collection, in which case the Commons extension could still be used by defining any properties that would be shared by any member Item.

 ### Linking to a STAC Collection

 All Items link to a Collection (this is part of the core STAC spec) and is specified in two places.
 One is a field under properties called `collection` which is the `id` of a STAC Collection record.
 The `collection` field provides an easy way for a user to search for any Items that belong in a specified Collection.